 - 1. Select the Category the formula will apply to all elements of this category. - 2.
 Type in the name of the Target Property the parameter you want to set. - 3.
 Type in the Formula.

 Target Properties

-New in V1.4.0, this can be a Type or an Instance property.
+The Target Property can be a Type or an Instance property.
 For Instance properties, just enter the property name.
 For Type properties, enter 'Type', followed by a dot and then the property name.